Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: Conclusion

 The most personally exciting and immediate future project is the development of an AI-powered TSD diagnostic tool.
-The underlying model would be fine-tuned on the manual annotations and findings, and prompted to act as an expert in this study's methodology.
-The model could employ Retrieval-Augmented Generation (RAG) techniques to have access to TSD's and CDA's theoretical foundations and utilize Reinforcement Learning (RL) to incorporate user feedback on an ongoing basis.
-Such an application could analyze text and audio in near real-time, providing users with TSDA and TSDB scores, and identify concrete linguistic features that signal TSD's presence.
-To maximize its practical impact, the tool could position analyzed texts on the TSDA/TSDB spectrum relative to this study's corpus and, crucially, link identified TSD aspects to established critiques and concrete examples of potential or actual harm.
+The underlying model would be fine-tuned on this research's annotations and findings and would be prompted to act as an expert in this paper's `T' methodology.
+The model could employ Retrieval-Augmented Generation (RAG) techniques to access TSD's and CDA's theoretical foundations and utilize Reinforcement Learning (RL) to incorporate user feedback on an ongoing basis.
+Such an application could analyze text, audio, and even video in near real-time, providing users with TSDA and TSDB scores, and identify concrete linguistic features that signal TSD's presence.
+To maximize its practical impact, the tool could position analyzed texts on the TSDA/TSDB spectrum relative to this paper's corpus and, crucially, link identified TSD aspects to established critiques and concrete examples of potential or actual harm.
 By presenting these insights in accessible formats (e.g., infographics, short videos, podcasts), this tool could translate critical academic research into a powerful instrument for public and professional awareness.
 This project would represent a reflexive application of AI, turning its analytical power back upon the ideological systems from which it emerges.
-This approach moves beyond a simple anti-technology stance to embody a form of critical praxis.
-By leveraging the unique capabilities of AI for scalable, real-time analysis, the goal is not to propose a technological `fix' for TSD, but to create an instrument for public sensitization.
+This approach moves beyond a simple anti-technology stance to embody critical praxis.
+By leveraging AI's unique capabilities for scalable, real-time analysis, the goal is not to propose a technological `fix' for TSD, but to create an effective instrument for public sensitization.